 Any driver that uses a toll road in Indiana is expected to pay the toll for that roadway.
-In Indiana, the tolls are set by the ITR Concession Company, with the main administrative office located in Granger, Indiana.
+In Indiana, the tolls are set by the State of Indiana, in conjunction with the Indiana Toll Road Concession Company, a private firm with their main administrative office located in Granger, Indiana.

 See below for additional information about toll classes and paying violations.